vineetposani97/AI-Workflow-Infrastructure/README.md

 Overview:

-This project demonstrates the design of a structured, version-controlled development environment for building and iterating workflows.
+This project demonstrates the design of a structured, version-controlled development environment for building and iterating AI workflows.
 It focuses on ensuring reproducibility, reliabilty, and scalability through Git-based version control and integrated development tooling.
 The system reflects a practical approach to managing AI workflow development in real-world scenarios.

 ---